 OFF RANCH EXCURSIONS All off ranch activities, excursion, and options are not included in the packages, but are options for those interested.
-Transprotation to and from these activites are not included, meals are not included by ranch.
-We suggest considering an off ranch excursion ONLY if you are staying on the ranch for a 6 or 7 night package.
+Transportation to and from these activities are not included, meals are not included by ranch.
+We suggest considering an off-ranch excursion ONLY if you are staying on the ranch for a 6- or 7-night package.
+Prices may vary.

 MASSAGES/POOL/HOT TUB/ SAUNA The ranch has an outdoor heated pool, an outdoor hot tub and a wet/dry sauna.
 Younger children must be accompanied by an adult at all times.
 There is no life guard on duty.
 The pool is open from 8:00am – 6:00pm and the hot tub and sauna are open from 8:00am – 10:00pm.
 Pool towels are available on site.
 Adult only swim times available.
 Massage treatments are available by appointment on scheduled days of the week.
-At least one massage is included in all packages during our PEAK season.
-Short stays such as three, four, or five night packages include one 60 minute massage per cabin.
+At least one massage is included in all packages during our PEAK season of June 21 – August 22, 2020.
+Short stays such as three, four, or fivenight packages include one 60-minute massage per cabin.
 The six and seven night packages included two massages per cabin.
 Guest must be at least 18 years old for massages.
 Massages cannot be traded or gifted to another person, cabin, employee or party.
+Limit of one massage per person.
+If you schedule a massage and miss the appointment this counts as your massage.
 A 60-minute massage averages $120 + tax, gratuity not included.
 Additional massages can be prearranged bases on availability.
-Massages are not included and may not be available in shoulder or low season packages.
+Massages are not included and may not be available in low season packages.

 We encourage our horse enthusiasts to be involved with our wranglers and horse activities as much as possible.
 From grooming and saddling to bareback riding there is something for all interest levels.